-Market research is a helpful tool to prepare for a tender procedure.
+Market research is a helpful tool when it comes to preparing for a tender procedure.
 If done correctly, the results can be very helpful in carrying out a needs analysis and formulating the requirements or specifications in a manner compliant with procurement law.
-If the contracting entity is well informed on common market products and requirements, this might increase the efficiency of procurement law-compliant tendering.
+If the public contracting entity is well informed on common market products and requirements, this might also increase the efficiency of legally compliant procurement tendering.

-Market research is expressly permitted by the law:
+Market research is expressly permitted by law:

-"Before launching a procurement procedure, the contracting entity may conduct market research to prepare for the procurement and to inform undertakings of its procurement plans and requirements." (§ 28 para.
+"Before launching a procurement procedure, the contracting entity may conduct market research to prepare for the procurement and to inform undertakings of its procurement plans and requirements". (§ 28 para.
 1 Ordinance on the Award of Public Contracts (VgV))